xlab-ub/xlab-web/README.md

 ## Pages
-Pages contain some contents, which can be loaded by ajax calls, for example when a user click on a button.
-Please check `Publication` section for a live example.
+Pages contain some contents, which can be loaded by ajax calls, for example, when a user clicks on a button.
+Please check the `Publication` section for a live example.

-A pages must be a `HTML` file.
+Pages must be an `HTML` file.

 ### Patents Page
-To add a new item in the patents page, you can put the item as a `<li>...</li>` tag below `<!-- Add a new item below this line -->` line in the `pages/patents.html` file.
+To add a new item to the patents page, you can put the item as a `<li>...</li>` tag below `<!-- Add a new item below this line -->` line in the `pages/patents.html` file.

 ### Journal Page
 You must edit the `pages/journal.html` file to update the contents of the journal page.